-This section describes some issues you may encounter once Jaspersoft OLAP is installed.
-For troubleshooting instructions regarding installation, refer to the JasperReports Server Installation Guide.
-For troubleshooting instructions regarding JasperReports Server, refer to the JasperReports Server Administrator Guide.
+This section describes some issues you may encounter once Jaspersoft OLAP is installed and your cubes and views have been built.
+For troubleshooting instructions regarding installation, refer to the TIBCO JasperReports Server Installation Guide.
+For troubleshooting instructions regarding JasperReports Server, refer to the TIBCO JasperReports Server Administrator Guide.